Payment Systems

 Soon there will be many more ways of payment.
 For instance, in Asia and Europe, people can pay using their cell phones by waving the phones in front of special electronic readers, which transfers banking account information.
 However, these forms of payment are just special forms of the EFT payment system described above.

-Financial transactions are increasingly becoming electronic, since there are tremendous savings in both time and money in settling transactions electronically.
+Financial transactions are increasingly becoming electronic since settling transactions electronically saves both time and money.
 The advantages of electronic money are that it is much less apt to be lost or stolen and it will become more convenient as the technology improves.
 The big disadvantage is that there is no privacy.
 Where you go and what you spend money on will be listed in databases on some network.
 Governments can construct a profile of you simply by aggregating this information, which is trivial with today's technology.

-Money in the form of coin and currency may disappear entirely when the means of payment becomes totally electronic.
+Money as coin and currency may disappear entirely when payments become totally electronic.
 However, the units of money will still be needed as a unit of account so that the prices of goods and services can be quoted.